engineersamuel/vim-crash-course/challenges/challenge08.md

 # Challenge 06 - Repeating previous commands

-Let's deal with the situation in which you want to repeat a previously run command
+Let's deal with the situation in which you want to repeat a previously run command.

 #### Commands

 * `.` repeats the last command run
 * `&` repeats the last substitution
 * `~` to toggle case
 * `:s/the//g`

+You could optionally use the following commands:

 * `gU` then a motion will uppercase
 * `gu` then motion to lower case

 Just to mention the one other one, but for macros (next challenge):

 * `@@` repeats the last run macro

 ## Challenge